mlandauer/new_time/README.md

 The idea is simple.

 The sun rises at 6 AM and sets at 6 PM.
-It does this every day wherever on earth you are.
+It does this every day wherever you are.

+Time runs at a constant speed during daylight hours.
+It does this at night as well but those speeds are usually not going to be the same.

+During summer, time is going to go slower during the day and faster at night.
+During winter, time is going to move quickly during the day and slowly at night.

 This is really an experiment to see what a different sense of time means.
 A second can be shorter or longer depending on the season but you are inextricably linked to the world via the sunrise and sunset.